 Carbon stock quantification is a statistical problem, and sampling point placement is an optimisation problem, both of which can be solved mathematically.
 In addition, as the statistical variance of carbon stocks directly affects the amount of carbon available for trading, optimising sampling points to achieve a low statistical variance maximises returns for carbon project stakeholders.

-To uphold carbon market integrity and maximise returns for carbon project developers, we at Carbon Count have developed a software platform that enables users to design and manage carbon projects, minimising variance and optimising their carbon credit returns.
+To uphold carbon market integrity and maximise returns for carbon project developers, we at Ryzo have developed a software platform that enables users to design and manage carbon projects, minimising variance and optimising their carbon credit returns.

 Our team is looking forward to speaking to you about how we can help you design better carbon projects.